 Although Christian studies are at the core of TST’s mission, prospective students may choose to frame research topics in the context of other faiths.

-Applicants for admission will be asked to formulate a research topic and identify a prospective supervisor as part of the application.
-The Graduate Coordinator will assist applicants in this process.
+- Applicants for admission will be asked to formulate a research topic and identify a prospective supervisor as part of the application.
 Students will have the benefit of having a supervisory committee of three faculty experts.

 - Entering students will have to provide evidence of competence in at least one research language other than English.
 Within a year of entrance, they must provide evidence of competence in a second research language other than English.
 Additional languages may be required for some research areas.